bvisokay/simple-car-cost-v2/README.md

 ## Changes from V1

-- From express with EJS templates to full stack React
-- From heroku deployment to Vercel
-- From prototype functions to ES6 classes
+:heavy_check_mark From express with EJS templates to full stack React :heavy_check_mark From heroku deployment to Vercel :heavy_check_mark From prototype functions to ES6 classes

 ## Technologies

+:computer:
 -NextJS
 -MongoDB
 -Styled Components